fareed23/fareed23/README.md

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [faroodcp9@gmail.com](mailto:faroodcp9@gmail.com)
-* 🧠  I'm learning TensorFlow, PyTorch, YOLO, SEEM
+* 🧠  I'm learning PyTorch, YOLO, SEEM
 * 🤝  I'm open to collaborating on Flutter, Machine Learning, and Deep Learning

 #### Skills